 What are the odds of success?

-We are working to get this data, but it seems to be very high--probably well over 50%.
+Historically, it has been very high--probably well over 50%.
+But budgets vary from year to year, and we hear they are receiving increasing numbers of applications these days so it is certainly not guaranteed.
 If you (1) identify a candidate who is clearly eligible (i.e., you are not trying to stretch beyond the spirit of the program); (2) get the program officers’ approval ahead of time; (3) write a convincing mentoring statement; and (4) respond diligently to any requests from NIH after you have submitted the grant, your chance of success should be very high.
+Your chances are further increased if you can submit near the beginning of the fiscal year for your institute.

 Can a DS fund a training for part time work (i.e. not a full time position)?

-I have not heard about any restriction that requires that the recipient be employed full time.
+We are not aware of any restriction that requires that the recipient be employed full time.
 If a part time position is well justified, it would probably be okay but, as always, contact the PO to be sure.

-Can I apply for an NIAID supplement (e.g., by April 1) even though she is not yet hired?
+Can I apply for an NIAID supplement (e.g., by April 1) even though the scholar is not yet hired?

-Yes—I usually start writing/preparing the DS application while the HR process is underway and then submit it to NIH before the person starts in my lab.
-This has the advantage that you avoid the problem where the person can become ineligible if they are paid off the parent grant before the application is submitted.
-Note, in my experience, I have been able to pay the person off the parent grant while the application is pending, but you should check with your PO if this will be the case for you.
-This timing has the disadvantage that the person is not formally committed to come to your lab until they sign the offer letter, so it is possible that you will submit the application and then they do not come (this seems like a minor risk—it hasn’t happened to me before).
-Note also that the trainee will need her/his/they own eRA Commons ID and that can only be issued by a University.
-Since she won’t be a UCSF employee yet, it will be easiest if she is affiliated with another university (e.g. she is still a student somewhere) that can create the ID for her.
+Yes—we recommend starting to write the DS application while the HR process is underway and then submiting it to NIH before the person starts in the lab.
+This has the advantage that you avoid risk of the person can becoming ineligible because they are paid from the parent grant before the application is submitted.
+We are aware of cases in which the candidate has been allowed to be supported by the parent grant while the application is pending, but you should check with your PO if this will be the case for you.
+This timing has the disadvantage that the person is not formally committed to come to your lab until they sign the offer letter, so it is possible that you will submit the application and then they do not come.
+Note also that the trainee will need their own eRA Commons ID and that can only be issued by a University.
+If your scholar is not a UCSF employee at the time of application submission, it will be easiest if they are affiliated with another university (e.g. they are still a student somewhere) that can create the ID for them.
 We have had trouble getting UCSF to issue eRA Commons IDs for people who are not affiliated with the university.

 Can one apply for 2 years or it goes year by year?

-(from Todd Nystul) I always ask for two years of funding (if I have 2+ yrs left on the grant) and sometimes I get two; sometimes I get only 1.
-I think it depends on how much funding they have available at the time.
-Usually they don’t let you apply for a second year of funding after you complete the first year, but one time they granted me an exception and let me have two back to back 1-yr DS for the same person.
+We recommend asking for two years of funding (if you have 2+ yrs left on the grant) They may only give you one year, but it doesn’t hurt to ask for two.
+It probably depends on how much funding they have available at the time and how many applications they receive.
+Usually they don’t let you apply for a second year of funding after you complete the first year, but we are aware of cases in which this was allowed.

 Where to ask for eligibility letter: